 He has also received a number of Twitch bans for a variety of reasons, including the use of a racial slur and for his chat behaving in a “toxic” manner towards a smaller streamer.

 In July 2019, Tfue split from Instagram model and YouTuber Corinna Kopf after a high profile, four month relationship.
+The pair then began dating again soon after, but broke up for a second time in early 2020.

 Here we answer some of the most frequently asked questions about the popular streamer and Fortnite pro.